ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

 * **05-train-churn-model.ipynb**
     Jupyten notebook with code for saving and loading model.

+* **workshop-uv-fastapi.ipynb**
+    Jupyten notebook from workshop with code for saving and loading model.

 * **train.py**
     Python script from Jupyten notebook above for training churn prediction model.
 Running this script will train and save the model into **churn_prediction_model_C=1.bin**